Elective courses

 BQA510047 – Functional and Molecular Biology of Obesity and Diabetes

-Credit Hours: 04 (60 class hours)
+Credit Hours: 4 (60 class hours)

 Instructor: Alex Rafacho

-Description: i) endocrine physiology and signal transduction: water-soluble and fat-soluble hormones; ii) physiology of pancreatic islets: development, biosynthesis, secretion and hormonal action; iii) physiology of food intake: neurohumoral regulation; iv) biology of adipose tissue: structure, metabolism and functions; v) obesity and metabolic syndrome (MS): diagnosis and pathophysiology; vi) history of diabetes mellitus (DM): from papyri to recent discoveries; vii) molecular basis of insulin resistance; viii) type 1 diabetes mellitus and monogenic diabetes: diagnosis and pathophysiology; ix) type 2 diabetes mellitus: diagnosis and pathophysiology; x) basic notions of pharmacotherapy in DM; xi) experimental designs in obesity and DM; xii) elaboration of a scientific question involving obesity or diabetes.
+Description: i) endocrine physiology and signal transduction: water-soluble and fat-soluble hormones; ii) physiology of pancreatic islets: development, biosynthesis, secretion and hormonal action; iii) physiology of food intake: neurohumoral regulation; iv) biology of adipose tissue: structure, metabolism and functions; v) obesity and metabolic syndrome (MS): diagnosis and pathophysiology; vi) history of diabetes mellitus (DM): from papyri to recent discoveries; vii) molecular basis of insulin resistance; viii) type 1 diabetes mellitus and monogenic diabetes: diagnosis and pathophysiology; ix) type 2 diabetes mellitus: diagnosis and pathophysiology; x) basics of pharmacotherapy in DM; xi) experimental designs in obesity and DM; xii) elaboration of a scientific question involving obesity or diabetes.

 BQA51003 – Science and Management of Laboratory Animals with emphasis on Biochemical Assays

-Credit Hours: 03 (45 class hours)
+Credit Hours: 3 (45 class hours)

 Instructor: Rozângela C. Pedrosa